When to go

-New York is one of the safest large cities in the world, where crime has been reduced to levels not seen since the 1950s.
-Though petty larceny has dropped more than 14 percent in Manhattan in the past two years, it remains an issue, and pickpockets are a perennial problem.
+New York is one of the safest large cities in the world, but petty larceny remains an issue in the city and pickpockets are a perennial problem, especially in crowds and in areas popular with tourists, like Rockefeller Center and Times Square.
 Men should carry their wallets in a front pocket; women should keep a grip on their bags and never hang them on a restaurant chair.

 Driving in New York?
 Fuhgeddaboudit.
 Traffic can be horrendous and parking garages expensive.
 There’s a reason people walk or take public transit.
 Here’s how to get around.